open-AIMS/Upper-limits-of-coral-cover/README.md

 # Upper limits of coral communities
-This repository containds the data and code to reproduce the results of the manuscript "Spatial variation in upper limits of coral cover on the Great Barrier Reef".
+This repository contains the data and code to reproduce the results of the manuscript "Spatial variation in upper limits of coral cover on the Great Barrier Reef".

 The scripts were run in R version 4.3.2 using the following packages: